Precision control of charge coherence in parallel double dot systems through spin-orbit interaction: Precision control of quantum coherence through spin-orbit interaction

-The physical picture of the coherence manipulation via the cross-correlations $\Gamma_{12/21}$ is rather clear.
+The physical picture of the coherence control via the SO interaction is in terms of the cross-correlations $\Gamma_{12/21}$.
 There are two tunneling channels in this devices, one is the electron tunneling from $lead\rightarrow \text {dot}\, 1$ (called \emph{channel} 1) and the other is from $lead \rightarrow \text {dot}\, 2$ (called\emph{ channel} 2).
 For zero cross-correlation ($\Gamma_{12/21}=0$), the electrons transfer through the tunneling \emph{channel} 1 is independent from the electrons via the \emph{channel} 2.
 No electron coherence between the two channels can be generated in this case.
 When $\Gamma_{12/21} \neq 0$, the electrons transfer through the tunneling \emph{channel} 1 is indistinguishable from the electrons via the \emph{channel} 2.
 It is such an indistinguishable electron tunneling induces the coherence of the two charge states in the double dot.
-Thus the coherence of qubit can be developed and manipulated purely through the cross-correlation between the lead and the dots.
+Thus the coherence of the double dot can be developed and manipulated purely through the phase induced by SO coupling in the cross-correlation between the lead and the dots, i.e., the off-diagonal of \Eq{Gamma}.